-Revocation: user security attributes (FMT\REV.1(USR))
+Revocation: user security attributes (FMT_REV.1(USR))

-- FMT\REV.1.1(USR) The TSF shall restrict the ability to revoke user security attributes defined by the SFP associated with the corresponding user under the control of the TSF to the authorized identified roles allowed to modify user security attributes. - FMT\REV.1.2(USR) The TSF shall enforce the following rules: - a) The enforcement of the revocation of user security attributes stored in the user profile with the next user-subject binding process during the next authentication of the user; - b) the immediate revocation of security-relevant access authorization (active with the next access check being made).
+- FMT_REV.1.1(USR) The TSF shall restrict the ability to revoke user security attributes defined by the SFP associated with the corresponding user under the control of the TSF to the authorized identified roles allowed to modify user security attributes. - FMT_REV.1.2(USR) The TSF shall enforce the following rules: - a) The enforcement of the revocation of user security attributes stored in the user profile with the next user-subject binding process during the next authentication of the user; - b) the immediate revocation of security-relevant access authorization (active with the next access check being made).

-Specification of Management Functions (FMT\SMF.1)
+Specification of Management Functions (FMT_SMF.1)

-- FMT\SMF.1.1 The TSF shall be capable of performing the following management functions: - a) Management of auditing parameters and configuration;

-- b) Management of RACF General Resource and Data set Profile Access Control Policy; - c) Management of UNIX File System Object Access Control Policy; - d) Management of UNIX IPC Object Access Control policy; - e) Management of Field Level Access Control; - f) Management of identification and authentication policy; - g) Management of user security attributes; - h) Management of RACF profiles - i) Management of UNIX file system object security attributes - j) Management of UNIX IPC objects security attributes - k) Management of RACF configuration data
+- FMT_SMF.1.1 The TSF shall be capable of performing the following management functions: - a) Management of auditing parameters and configuration; - b) Management of RACF General Resource and Data set Profile Access Control Policy; - c) Management of UNIX File System Object Access Control Policy; - d) Management of UNIX IPC Object Access Control policy; - e) Management of Field Level Access Control; - f) Management of identification and authentication policy; - g) Management of user security attributes; - h) Management of RACF profiles - i) Management of UNIX file system object security attributes

+- j) Management of UNIX IPC objects security attributes - k) Management of RACF configuration data

-Security Roles (FMT\SMR.1)
+Security Roles (FMT_SMR.1)

-- FMT\SMR.1.1 The TSF shall maintain the roles: - a) User role with the following rights: - Users are authorized to modify their own user password; - Users are authorized to modify the access control permissions for the named objects they own; - b) users authorized by the RACF general resource class and data set access control policy to modify object security attributes; - c) in Labeled Security Mode: users authorized by the mandatory access control policy to modify the object label as an object security attribute; - d) users authorized to perform administrative actions within a defined group (group-SPECIAL attribute) - e) users authorized to perform administrative actions for user or group security attributes via ownership - f) RACF auditors (users who have the RACF AUDITOR attribute in their profiles) - g) RACF read-only auditors (users who have the RACF ROAUDIT attribute in their profile) - h) RACF group auditors (users who have the RACF group-AUDITOR attribute in their profiles) - i) Operations roles (users with the OPERATIONS attribute) - j) group-Operations roles (users with the RACF OPERATIONS attribute within a group or set of groups) - k) z/OS pseudo-user (protected user IDs) - I) z/OS UNIX superusers

-- m) Users authorized to perform management operations for digital certificates based on access rights to RACF profiles protecting the individual management operations - n) Users authorized to perform other management functions based on access rights to RACF profiles protecting the individual management operations - o) authorized administrator (user with the SPECIAL attribute).

-FMT\SMR.1.2 The TSF shall be able to associate users with roles.
+FMT_SMR.1.1 The TSF shall maintain the roles:

+- a) User role with the following rights: - Users are authorized to modify their own user password; - Users are authorized to modify the access control permissions for the named objects they own; - b) users authorized by the RACF general resource class and data set access control policy to modify object security attributes; - c) users authorized to perform administrative actions within a defined group (group-SPECIAL attribute) - d) users authorized to perform administrative actions for user or group security attributes via ownership - e) RACF auditors (users who have the RACF AUDITOR attribute in their profiles) - f) RACF read-only auditors (users who have the RACF ROAUDIT attribute in their profile) - g) RACF group auditors (users who have the RACF group-AUDITOR attribute in their profiles) - h) Operations roles (users with the OPERATIONS attribute) - i) group-Operations roles (users with the RACF OPERATIONS attribute within a group or set of groups) - j) z/OS pseudo-user (protected user IDs) - k) z/OS UNIX superusers - Users authorized to perform management operations for digital certificates based on access rights to RACF profiles protecting the individual management operations - m) Users authorized to perform other management functions based on access rights to RACF profiles protecting the individual management operations - n) authorized administrator (user with the SPECIAL attribute). - FMT_SMR.1.2 The TSF shall be able to associate users with roles.